Top 10 Thames Crossings

 Someone must have snuck something strong in to propose the Garden Bridge, but for us in the East, there are much more prosaic crossings proposed: the Silvertown Tunnel and bridges at Thamesmead, Belvedere and somewhere near Dartford.
 The schemes will cost between £3bn and £7bn to build and will provide desperate motorists with brand spanking new places in which to sit in traffic.

 Almost everyone says we need more crossings over in Eastern London.
 Almost no one thinks we won’t be having the same conversation in 30 years’ time, unless we tackle the root of the problem, our car use.
-But who cares about the future when you can sit alone in a temperature controlled marketeer’s dream, idly chugging out poison and listening to Miley Cyrus whilst arguing with your sat nav?
+But who cares about the future when you can sit alone in a temperature controlled marketeer’s dream, idly chugging out poison and listening to Taylor Swift whilst arguing with your sat nav?

 Woolwich Free Ferry